 Maternity and paternity leave, hereunder compensation, is highly regulated by law in Norway and administered through NAV - The Norwegian Labour and Welfare Administration.
-NAV covers parental benefits for yearly income up to six times the National Insurance Basic Amount (G equals approximately NOK 124 000).
-NAV will not cover parental benefit for yearly income in excess of six times the National Insurance basic amount (6G).
+NAV covers parental benefits for yearly income up to six times the National Insurance Basic Amount (G equals approximately NOK 124,028 in 2024).
+NAV will not cover parental benefit for yearly income in excess of six times the National Insurance basic amount

+(6G).
 Some employers cover the exceeding amount for those earning more than 6G.
 This is not mandatory but can be agreed upon between the employer and employee.
-Storebrand covers the exceeding amount and pays an employee 100% of their salary during both maternal and paternal
+Storebrand covers the exceeding amount and pays an employee 100% of their salary during both maternal and paternal leave.

-Employees who are on parental leave for a minimum of 5 months shall be given a salary supplement upon re-entry of 1,7 per cent of the current annual basic salary.
-The supplement also applies to adoption.
+Storebrand offers targeted measures to support employees during parental leave.
+In Norway, employees who return from parental or adoption leave of at least five months are granted a salary supplement of 1.7 per cent of their current annual base salary, as a recognition of their continued contribution.
+In Sweden, while no re-entry supplement is provided, employees on parental leave are fully included in the annual salary review process and retain the right to a salary dialogue during their leave.
 Storebrand gives two weeks of paid leave to the father in connection with birth.
 This is in excess of the legally required minimum and comes in addition to the so-called father's quota.
 In the case of twin births, the father is entitled to another two weeks of paid leave.
 Father's right to such paid leave also applies to adoption.